mandev/itext/README.md

 # iText 2.17 fork

 This is a fork of iText 2.17.
-It includes special enhancements, especially in the PdfGraphics 2D class.
+It includes special enhancements, especially in the PdfGraphics2D class.

 ## Licence